spatie/laravel-data/README.md

 }
 ```

-You should add the `DataTypeScriptTransformer` transformer to your transformers in the `typescript-transformer.php` config file.
-And annotate the data objects you want to be transformed or add the `DataTypeScriptCollector` to your collectors in `typescript-transformer.php` so they will all be transformed.
+To enable this, add the `DataTypeScriptTransformer` transformer to the transformers in the `typescript-transformer.php` config file.
+And annotate the data objects you want to be transformed or add the `DataTypeScriptCollector` to the collectors in `typescript-transformer.php` so they will all be transformed.

 ## Testing